w3c/wai-curricula/content/designer/information-design.md

 Students should be able to:

 * explain how people with disabilities use several methods to obtain and process information, including text, labels, instructions, semantics, and imagery
-* describe approaches to break down different types of content into smaller and more manageable pieces, for example using:
+* describe approaches to define content in discrete and more manageable segments, for example using:
   *  pages, landmarks, and headings
   * lists, simpler tables, and plain text
   * groups of form controls that share a common purpose
-* define methods to communicate information in multi-step processes visually and non-visually
+* define methods to communicate both visually and non-visually all relevant information about multi-step processes
 * describe how to communicate the structure of multi-page articles or processes visually and non-visually
 * describe how to provide information about the name and purpose of components using descriptive labels and instructions
 * discuss ways to break down information presented in tables, including use of simple tables, lists, imagery, and plain text